-Police are appealing to all communities to help protect young people who may be planning to travel there.
-While the campaign reaches out to women in particular, police are encouraging anyone who is concerned about the safety of a loved one to come forward.
+The Police are appealing to all communities to help protect our citizens and in particular our young people who may be planning to travel there.
+We would encourage anyone who is concerned about the safety of a loved one or of a neighbour to come forward.

-The number of people travelling to Syria from the UK is increasing and is now believed to be in the low hundreds.
-Due to serious safety concerns, travel to Syria for any purpose is strongly discouraged by the UK authorities.
+As the so called Islamic State shrinks it has become increasingly difficult for British people to join them, however due to serious safety concerns, travel to Syria for any purpose is strongly discouraged by the UK authorities.
 Anyone travelling there is in danger.

 The Charity Commission’s website should be used to check that a charity is registered and to ensure that donations will be used properly -